Duration6 to 9 months

 You will learn how you can meet the diverse demands of your role while improving teaching, learning and wellbeing in your school.

 You will explore authentic leadership and the uniqueness of assistant principal identity, learn to lead with impact and how to create an equitable learning environment.

 Designed for assistant principals in Victorian government schools.

-Designed and delivered in collaboration with the University of New England.
+Designed and delivered in collaboration with the University of New England (UNE).

-Over 9 months you are expected to engage in and contribute to:
+Over 6-9 months, you will engage in and contribute to:

 You will gain knowledge and understanding to:

 - grow your leadership capability to influence student outcomes

 - enhance your ability to support your colleagues with strong, yet empathetic leadership

 - develop adaptive expertise as an educational leader